elastic/ml-cpp/README.md

 Other executables exist under the `devbin` directory.
 These are not built by default.
 To build these you need to explicitly specify a target.
 ```
-cmake --build cmake-build-release -j 7 -t model_extractor
+cmake --build cmake-build-relwithdebinfo -j 7 -t model_extractor
 ```
-The executable is created under the `cmake-build-release` hierarchy, so to run do
+The executable is created under the `cmake-build-relwithdebinfo` hierarchy, so to run do
 ```
-./cmake-build-release/devbin/model_extractor/model_extractor --help
+./cmake-build-relwithdebinfo/devbin/model_extractor/model_extractor --help
 ```